 There are many factors that contribute to this issue.
 The challenges presented to D.C. public schools, often populated with low-income families who may face barriers such as housing instability, are not uncommon for metropolitan areas.
 And we’re proud to report that improvements have shown promising results: for example, increasing teacher pay to improve retention and ensure high-quality education.
 We are proud to support this work at United Way of the National Capital Area to increase Washington D.C.’s high school graduation rate.

-Therefore, we decided to conduct a larger study exploring what graduation rates look like in the various counties that comprise metropolitan statistical areas nationwide in order to determine which “metropolitan” counties have the highest graduation rate in every state.
+In light of all this, we decided to conduct a larger study exploring what graduation rates look like in the various counties that comprise metropolitan statistical areas nationwide in order to determine which “metropolitan” counties have the highest graduation rate in every state.
 We also looked at a metric that demonstrates how education improves quality of life: the impact of a high school degree on child poverty.

 Read on to discover what we found!